The Most Powerful Thing It Gives You

 This practice doesn’t conflict with insulin or CGM protocols.
 It acts as a support tool—not a replacement.
 It fits into your self-care tool belt, not instead of medical care.

-Feeling overwhelmed by diabetes?
+Feeling overwhelmed by T1D?

 Potential drawbacks and cautions